Florida Window Tint Medical Exemption — Everything You Need to Know

 Last updated: April 2026 · By Florida Tint Exemption Editorial Team

-Without an exemption, Florida law restricts front side windows to 28% VLT VLT (Visible Light Transmission) and back side windows to 15% VLT VLT.
-With an approved medical exemption, you can legally have darker tint that provides the UV and light protection your medical condition requires.
+Without an exemption, Florida law restricts front side windows to 28% VLT and back side windows to 15% VLT for sedans.
+With an approved exemption, you can legally go darker on all applicable windows.
+Florida is one of few states that also requires a compliance stickeron the driver's side door jamb in addition to keeping the certificate in your vehicle.

 How to Apply for a Florida Tint Exemption